miroapp/app-examples/examples/breakout-rooms/README.md

 ```
 .
+├── components
+│   ├── Avatar
-├── src
+│   │   ├── Avatar.css
-│   ├── components
+│   │   ├── Avatar.tsx
+│   │   └── index.tsx
-│   │   ├── BreakoutManager.tsx <-- Main React component displayed in the panel to facilitators
+│   ├── BreakoutManager <-- Main React component displayed in the panel to facilitators
+│   ├── BreakoutStarter <-- Component displayed when no rooms were configured
-│   │   ├── ErrorBoundary.tsx <-- React error Boundary
+│   ├── RoomConfig <-- Component displayed for each configured room
-│   │   ├── RoomConfig.tsx <-- React component to allow users to configure the rooms.
+│   ├── Timer <-- Timer controller component
-│   │   ├── Timer.tsx <-- React component to configure the timer.
+│   ├── WaitingList <-- Component with unassigned users in the sessiin.
-│   │   └── WaitingRoom.tsx <-- React component displayed to other users in the board but the facilitator creating breakout rooms.
+│   ├── WaitingRoom <-- Page displayed to participants while facilitator prepares the session.
 │   ├── app.tsx <-- The app typescript entrypoint used in the panel.
 │   ├── hooks.tsx <-- React hooks used in the app, including useCurrentUser, useBreakout, useTimer and some others.
 │   ├── index.ts <-- The app main typescript entrypoint, rendered inside the headless iframe.